kean/Nuke/Documentation/Nuke.docc/Performance/Caching/cache-layers.md

 > Important: If you enable it manually, make sure to disable the native URL cache.
 To do it, pass a ``DataLoader`` with a custom `URLSessionConfiguration` when creating a pipeline.
 Built-in ``ImagePipeline/Configuration-swift.struct/withDataCache`` configuration takes care of it automatically for you.

 By default, the pipeline stores only the original image data.
-You can change this behavior by specifying a different cache policy that was [described earlier](#cache-policy).
+You can change this behavior by specifying a different ``ImagePipeline/DataCachePolicy``.

 ```swift
 let dataCache = try DataCache(name: "my-cache")